mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 specific_var[i,T] = max(total_var[i,T] - factor_var[i,T], epsilon)
 # epsilon = 1e-8 (small positive value to avoid negative variance)
 ```

+**Important**: This calculation is performed **after Steps 6, 7, and 8 are complete** (i.e., after all factor returns, specific returns, and factor covariance matrices have been calculated for all dates from 2020-01-01 onwards).
+This allows us to use the complete history of returns and factor returns for the rolling window calculations.

 #### 9.2 Vectorized Implementation (Optimized)